andrebestrada/andrebestrada/README.md

 - Hi, I’m @andrebestrada, I am an Industrial and Systems Engineer from `Tec de Monterrey`
-- I am interested in developing new skills in data analysis and information systems that are capable of translating an understanding of what is actually happening and giving us a viable and suitable choice to take.
+- I am interested in developing new skills in data analysis and information systems that are capable of translating an understanding of how the process behaves.
-Looking forward to work with multidisciplinary teams and develop new skills to improve team performance
+Looking forward to work with multidisciplinary teams and develop new skills to improve team performance.
 - I’m currently doing an intensive program focused on gaining technical programming skills in Excel, VBA, Python, R, JavaScript, SQL Databases, Tableau, Big Data, and Machine Learning.